Seagate/cortx-hare/rfc/9/README.md

 5. A patch MUST compile cleanly and pass project self-tests on at least the principal target platform.

-6. A patch commit message MUST consist of a single short (less than 50 characters) line stating the problem ("Problem: ...") being solved, followed by a blank line and then the proposed solution ("Solution: ...").
+6. A patch commit message SHOULD consist of a single short (less than 50 characters) line stating the problem ("Problem: ...") being solved, followed by a blank line and then the proposed solution ("Solution: ...").

 <!--